DOES REVELATION TEACH THE TRINITY?

 “The Lord God Almighty and the Lamb are its temple . . . the glory of God gives it light and and the Lamb is its light”—Revelation 21:22,23.
 In these verses “The Lord God Almighty and the Lamb” are clearly portrayed as “two” (John 8:17,18) entirely separate and distinct individuals.
 Trinitarians claim that God, Jesus and the holy Spirit are all three individually “Almighty.”
 However, the “Almighty” is said to be “the Lord God,” and not “the Lamb,” Jesus Christ.

 “I am the Alpha and the Omega, the First and the Last, the Beginning and the End”—Revelation 22:13 NIV.
-The same Bible principles applied above to Revelation 21:5-7 in reference to “the Alpha and the Omega” also apply here in Revelation 22:13.
+Printed red letter Bibles notwithstanding, the same Bible principles applied above to Revelation 21:5-7 in reference to “the Alpha and the Omega” also apply here in Revelation 22:13, that is, that Jesus is not “the Alpha and the Omega”.
 Likewise, the same Bible principles applied above to Revelation 17:14 in reference to the “Lord of lords and King of kings” also apply to “the First and Last, the Beginning and the End”.
 Thus, there is more than abundant proof that these terms do not support any aspects of the Trinity doctrine.

+When we honestly and objectively consider Revelation, we see that the Trinity doctrine not only finds no support, but also that the doctrine’s assertions are completely debunked by the Scriptures themselves.
+Trinitarians claim that God, Jesus, and the Holy Spirit are all three equals persons within a supposed “Godhead”.
+But, the scriptures prove otherwise.
 After analyzing the entire book of Revelation, we find no evidence of the Trinity doctrine.
-Rather, what we actually find in Revelation is much evidence proving the Trinity to be a false doctrine.
+Rather, what we actually find in Revelation is much evidence proving the Trinity to be a ‘false doctrine’ (1 Timothy 1:3,4).

 5 thoughts on “DOES REVELATION TEACH THE TRINITY?”